cybercongress/cyb-archeology/docs/cyb.md

 Designers can bring new life in established UI and UX paradigms, implement Zooming UI or [Gravity Design System]().
 Simple users can get access to the knowledge and own funds without restrictions and censorship.

-## Implementation
+## Representation

+Cyb can take different forms, but all functions are available on both low and high level platforms:

+- CLI.
+Basic command interactions, no GUI.
+Simple, fast and cross-platform.
+- Desktop.
+Basic UI version.
+Better UX than in CLI, cross-platform.
+- Mobile.
+Adaptive UI.
+Same UX as on Desktop.
+- Web.
+Autonomous existing Cyb, available by demand.
+- VR.
+Full deep, web3 UX.
+Gravity UI.
+- Hardware.
+Different variation of robots.
+- NUI.
+Cyb and you are in the unified process, UI is unlimited =)

+Cyb supports several ways to interact with him, such as:

+- keyboard
+- mouse/touchpad
+- voice
+- camera
+- neuro impulses

-That is why we don't focus on implementation of mentioned things.
+These concepts are massive, that is why currently we don't focus on implementation of all mentioned things.
+Only desktop [version](https://github.com/cybercongress/cyb/releases) is developing now.
-Instead this paper shows implementation agnostic concepts of browser that are simple enough to be adopted by web3 developers.
+But this paper will try to show implementation agnostic concepts of Cyb that are simple enough to be adopted by web3 developers.
-Initially we design Cyb for conventional desktop browsing.
-But suggested concepts can be easily used for mobile, voice, VR and robotics implementations.

-## Problem

-Current state of new web experience is non satisfactory.
+##Cyb anatomy

-We still [didn't meet] any piece of software that is able to deliver deep and emotional new web experience.
-S In a rush for this passion we define the following apps which we believe together implement the full new web vision in the context of a browsing for agents and app developers:
+In a rush for this passion we define the following apps which we believe together implement the full new web vision in the context of a browsing for agents and app developers:

-## CLI

 ## Shell